The Dental Damage Caused by Cigarettes

 Causes tooth discoloration

-The nicotine and tar present in cigarettes is the main cause of tooth discoloration for any smoker.
+The nicotine and tar present in cigarettes are the main causes of tooth discoloration for any smoker.
 When you smoke a cigarette, these elements get trapped in your tooth enamel and cannot be brushed away, thereby staining your teeth permanently.
+Professional cleanings and whitening treatments at a family dental in Orland Park, IL clinic can help reduce these stains and restore your teeth’s natural brightness.

 Tooth loss